 Consideration should be given to changing the therapeutic regimen, including possibly discontinuing the medication, in patients whose depression is persistently worse, or who are experiencing emergent suicidality or symptoms that might be precursors to worsening depression or suicidality, especially if these symptoms are severe, abrupt in onset, or were not part of the patient's presenting symptoms.

-Patients with cardiovascular disease should be given nortriptyline hydrochloride oral solution only under close supervision because of the tendency of the drug to produce sinus tachycardia and to prolong the conduction time.
+Patients with cardiovascular disease should be given nortriptyline hydrochloride only under close supervision because of the tendency of the drug to produce sinus tachycardia and to prolong the conduction time.
 Myocardial infarction, arrhythmia, and strokes have occurred.
 The antihypertensive action of guanethidine and similar agents may be blocked.
-Because of its anticholinergic activity, nortriptyline should be used with great caution in patients who have glaucoma or a history of urinary retention.
-Patients with a history of seizures should be followed closely when nortriptyline is administered, because this drug is known to lower the convulsive threshold.
-Great care is required if nortriptyline is given to hyperthyroid patients or to those receiving thyroid medication, because cardiac arrhythmias may develop.
+Because of its anticholinergic activity, nortriptyline should be used with great caution in patients who have a history of urinary retention.
+Patients with a history of seizures should be followed closely when nortriptyline is administered, inasmuch as this drug is known to lower the convulsive threshold.
+Great care is required if nortriptyline is given to hyperthyroid patients or to those receiving thyroid medication, since cardiac arrhythmias may develop.